Anastasia-Fomina/MIPT2020-21_Bot_Project/README.md

 # MIPT2020-21_Bot_Project
 This is a telegram bot, that makes style transfer!
 The code is in Bot.py file.
+The Bot address is @MIPT2020PictureProject_Bot

 First reseived image is considered as content image, the second received - as style image.